bestdan/crontweets/Setup.md

 > 4      0    7  NA   wakeup NA
 ```

-Much like a contab there is an entry for minut, hour, and day-of-week (dow).
-There are additional fields category and id.
+Much like a contab there is an entry for minute, hour, and day-of-week (dow).
+There are additional fields category and id for pulling specific tweets or picking at random from a category.

-# Step 3: Setting up crontabs and shell scripts
+## Step 3: Setting up crontabs and shell scripts

-## Setting up crontab
+### Setting up crontab
 The way I went about running the schedule was using crontab, which is a local utility that comes with linux and mac computers.
 Effectively, you tell the computer to run a file on a schedule.
 To open crontab, in a terminal go:

 ```bash